huuanhhuynguyen/RoboND-Home-Service-Robot/README.md

 $ rosdep install gmapping
 ```

-4. Within the `catkin_ws`folder, build the project
+4. Navigate back to the `catkin_ws`folder and build the project
 ```
 $ catkin_make
 ```